lordono/meraki-board-docker/README.md

 ```bash
 curl --noproxy "*" http://localhost:4041/api/tunnels | jq '.tunnels[].public_url'
 ```

+#### Put URL into respective settings in Meraki Dashboard
+For Netflow,
+1)We need to login to [Meraki Dashboard](https://n185.meraki.com) 2)Select the appropriate organization and network
+3)Go to Network-wide > General > Netflow
+4)Fill in the collector IP according to the URL given earlier 5)Fill in the port as 443
+6)Save the settings
+7)Repeat these steps for all the networks that you wish to monitor

+For Webhook,
+1)We need to login to [Meraki Dashboard](https://n185.meraki.com) 2)Select the appropriate organization and network
+3)Go to Network-wide > Alerts
+4)Under `Webhooks`, click on `Add an HTTP server`.
+5)Fill in the URL according to the Webhook URL given earlier 6)Fill in the password as per the environment file earlier 7)Click on `Send test webhook` to see if it succeed.
+8)Under `Alert Settings` above, now add the newly created Webhook into the `Default recipents` 9)Save the settings
+10)Repeat these steps for all the networks that you wish to monitor

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.